SoftlySplinter/SCIENCE/md/SEM5720/00-notes.md

 Largest scaling factor is 14 (maximum window size of 1,073,741,823 bytes).

-Remember this increases the size of the packet.
+Remember this increases the size of the header.

 Used for high capacity networks.